tomzox/nxtvepg/README.md

-# nxtvepg - XMLTV EPG browser & Teletext EPG scraper
+# nxtvepg - XMLTV EPG browser & Teletext EPG grabber

 *Today*, nxtvepg is a browser for TV programme schedules (EPG) stored in XMLTV files.
 Additionally, nxtvepg comes with an integrated Teletext EPG grabber,